ramijames/DeepDarkDesignDocs/GameDesign/01_gameloop.md

 - Sometimes send email externally
 - WareZ

-As a precocious 8 year old, all I was really interested in were the games.
+As an 8 year old, all I was really interested in were the games.

 My favorite was a dungeon crawler that you'd log into every day.
 You would get a few actions that you were allowed to run before you were booted from the game until the next day.